-WRJ is home to a hardworking and creative professional staff who oversee marketing and communications, events and leadership, philanthropy, programs and affiliate services for sisterhoods & Districts, and the organization as a whole.
+WRJ is home to a hardworking and creative professional staff who oversee marketing and communications, events and leadership, philanthropy, programs, and affiliate services for sisterhoods & Districts, and the organization as a whole.
 This diverse team has a variety of responsibilities and interests that help make the organization a success.

 Rabbi Marla J. Feldman, Executive Director (firstname.lastname@example.org, 212.650.4050), has been with WRJ since 2012, having previously served as the Director of Development for the URJ and Director of the Commission on Social Action of Reform Judaism.
 Feldman is a Reform rabbi (HUC-JIR, New York) and lawyer (JD, Univ. of Fla).
 Previously, Rabbi Feldman worked in the Jewish community relations field in Detroit and Delaware and served Reform congregations in Sarasota and Orlando, Florida.
 Feldman has authored Reform Movement action manuals and published modern midrash, and her articles have appeared in numerous publications and newspapers.
+She is the author of the upcoming book, “Biblical Women Speak: Hearing Their Voices through New and Ancient Midrash” (JPS, 2023).

 Administration & Operations